-National trade body, The Society For Motor Manufacturers and Traders (SMMT), claimed a shift away from diesel cars was primarily responsible for the first increase in tailpipe emissions in twenty years.
+National trade body, The Society For Motor Manufacturers and Traders (SMMT), claimed a shift away from diesel cars was primarily responsible for the first increase in UK exhaust emissions in twenty years.

 On the up?
 Image: SMMT

 The overall rise comes despite new cars available in the UK emitting 12.6% less CO2 than older equivalent models.

 The SMMT lays the blame squarely on the UK government's anti-diesel agenda which, it claims, has sent mixed messages to consumers.